FGI-GEOINFO/Baltic-Explorer/docs/ubuntu_install.md

 ## Configure the HTTP API

-*Note: nginx and uwsgi are not required for local development environment* i.e. you do not have to do the following parts if you just wish to run Baltic Explorer locally from your own computer
+*Note: nginx and uwsgi are not required for local development environment.*
+That is, you do not have to do the following parts if you just wish to run Baltic Explorer locally from your own computer.

 Now let's configure a proper HTTP server.